Zhang-Xuewen/Mod-Don-t-Starve-Together/README.md

 Mod can be found and subscripted in [Steam Community Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2795065330).

 > Enhance the 6 charger to 24 charger.
 And each charger needs 15 seconds to fill the energy.
-Have to use in the beta version if you are not beta version.
-Version: 1.0.2.
+You have to use the beta version if you are not the beta version.
+>
+> Version: 1.0.2.
 Mod Name changes from WX78 24 electronic charge to WX78 DIY chargers 6 to 24.
-Updates: Now you can choose the chargers number from 6 to 24.
+> Updates: Now, you can choose the charger number from 6 to 24.
 Besides, the power regeneration speed is also adjustable from 0.25 to 3 times.
-Available in formal version.
+Available in a formal version.

 - Unique Vistors: 10,177
 - Current Subscribers: 2,155